-Scope/Population: Nebraska's vulnerable children & youth (including child welfare, developmental disabilities, juvenile justice, those served by early childhood programming, education and behavioral health).
+Scope/Population: Nebraska's vulnerable children & youth (including child welfare, developmental disabilities, juvenile justice, those served by early childhood programming, education and behavioral health)

+Commission Staff:

-Commission Staff: Staffing changes to improve the operations of the Commission, clarify roles, responsibilities and maximize performance.
-Staff would include a Director, a research analyst and an administrative coordinator.
-These recommendations come from the Commission staff, and were approved by the Executive Committee.
+Staffing changes to improve the operations of the Commission, clarify roles, responsibilities and maximize performance.
+These recommendations come from the Commission staff and were not presented to the Structure Task Force.